 Pedestrian Safety Action Plan

+The PSAP includes goals and policies that support the Regional Transportation Council’s safety position and adopted safety targets, and action items to address pedestrian safety issues.
 On February 14, 2019, the Regional Transportation Council took action to establish a Regional Safety Position, stating that:

 "Even one death on the transportation system is unacceptable.
 Staff will work with our partners to develop projects, programs, and policies that assist in eliminating serious injuries and fatalities across all modes of travel."

-DRAFT Regional Pedestrian Safety Action Plan (PSAP)
+USDOT Pedestrian Safety Action Plan (2020)

-Check out TxDOT's Pedestrian Safety Action Plan web pages too!
+TxDOT Pedestrian Safety Action Plan Pages:

 TxDOT Fort Worth District